Cute Pixel Art: Celebrating a Bit of Retro Gaming Artistry

 But it continues to gain in popularity.
 We doubt it’ll ever have the same respect as the likes of classic art, from Vincent van Gogh and many others.

-Yet pixel art does have an immediate appeal about it, that may attract folks to art who might normally ignore it.
+Yet it does have an immediate appeal about it, that may attract folks to art who might normally ignore it.

 Ultimately, we’re encouraging you to go off and have a gander.
 There’s so much of this stuff online it’s difficult to cover all the talent out there.